AEADataEditor/replication-template-development/REPLICATION.md

 > [REQUIRED] Please ensure that a ASCII (txt), Markdown (md), or PDF version of the README are available in the data and code deposit.

-> [REQUIRED] openICPSR should not have ZIP files visible.
-ZIP files should be uploaded to openICPSR via "Import from ZIP" instead of "Upload Files".
+> [REQUIRED] Deposit should not have ZIP files visible.
+  - on openICPSR: ZIP files should be uploaded to openICPSR via "Import from ZIP" instead of "Upload Files".
 Please delete the ZIP files, and re-upload using the "Import from ZIP" function.
+  - on other platforms: Please consult with your repository helpdesk how to "import from ZIP".

-> [REQUIRED] Please review the title of the openICPSR deposit as per our guidelines (below).
+> [REQUIRED] Please review the title of the deposit as per our guidelines (below).

-> [REQUIRED] Please review authors and affiliations on the openICPSR deposit.
+> [REQUIRED] Please review authors and affiliations on the deposit.
 In general, they are the same, and in the same order, as for the manuscript; however, authors can deviate from that order.

 > INSTRUCTIONS: Leave the following line in the report if any of the above are checked: